grafana/scenes/docusaurus/docs/scene-app.md

   titleImg?: string;
   /** For an icon before title */ titleIcon?: IconName;
-  /** Use to provide page absolute URL, i.e. /app/overview **/
+  /** Use to provide absolute page URL, for example, /app/overview **/
   url: string;
-  /** Use to provide parametrized page URL, i.e. /app/overview/:clusterId **/
+  /** Use to provide parametrized page URL, for example, /app/overview/:clusterId **/ routePath?: string;
-  routePath?: string;
   /** Shown in the top right inline with the page title */ controls?: SceneObject[];
-  /** Whether or not page should be visible in the breadcrumbs path **/ hideFromBreadcrumbs?: boolean;
+  /** Controls whether or not page should be visible in the breadcrumbs path **/ hideFromBreadcrumbs?: boolean;
-  /** Array of SceneAppPage objects that are used as page tabs displayed on top of the page **/ tabs?: SceneAppPageLike[];
+  /** Array of SceneAppPage objects that are used as page tabs displayed at the top of the page **/ tabs?: SceneAppPageLike[];
   /** Function that returns a scene object for the page **/ getScene?: (routeMatch: SceneRouteMatch) => EmbeddedScene;